 Bearing the brunt of those issues was Andy, the National Account Manager.

 You probably know someone like Andy.
 An old-school sales guy.
 Very experienced.
 But never happy.
 As he put it, he learned his trade in the sales school of hard knocks.
 His strength was face-to-face negotiations with buyers, and he’d got the battle scars to prove it.

 The role of the sales team was simple for him.
 Shift as many boxes for the best price you can, and stop buyers getting the better of you.

 Great in terms of having a clear focus.
 Not a great fit for D2C though.
 There’s no retailer and no buyer to negotiate with in D2C.
 You’re the retailer.

 D2C challenges with the sales team

-With that in mind, we were pretty sure Andy and the sales team would have challenges with D2C.
+With that in mind, we were sure Andy and the sales team would have challenges with D2C.

 First, your D2C store becomes a new competitor for existing retailers.
 They may see that as a threat.

 Your store may take sales away from them.
 That puts you in a weaker negotiating position with them, and there’s a risk they’ll de-list you.